When we look at the history of advertising, we can confidently say that the 70s heralded a new era for the advertising world.

 We’ve seen it portrayed in TV series like Mad Men, where it’s all sharp suits and martinis in swanky bars.
 But the changes that happened in the ad world in the 70s go much deeper than simple aesthetics.

-The advent of the World Wide Web in 1969 promised more opportunities than the regular print ads in newspapers and magazines.
-Little did we know back then that it would change the landscape of advertising forever.
+The advent of the World Wide Web in 1969 promised more opportunities than regular print ads in newspapers and magazines.
+Little did we know back then that it would change the history of advertising forever.

 It’s easy to assume that the internet was the changing force needed to shake up the advertising world in the 70s, but it was a more intangible shift that made it one of the most memorable decades for the industry.

 More houses than ever had a TV with more than one channel, which gave consumers more choices than they’d ever had before.
 As a result, brands were having to shift the way they advertised their products to align with a more customer-centric narrative.

 And, despite the economic pressures and political unrest of the 70s, total ad expenditures shot through the roof.
 But, rather than pushing money into newspapers and magazines (where ad spend peaked at 73% in 1974), more brands began to turn to TV advertisements.

 As the prevalence of TV spread, viewing became a core experience in American culture, with the vast majority of households having their own TV.

 In fact, in 1976, more than 69 million US homes had at least one TV set and watched TV for more than six hours a day.

 The rise in the number of people who could view TV ads combined with the release of new TV channels meant that brands were forced to think differently about the positioning of their ads.
 This was perhaps the first inkling of the consumer-centric future we are now well-acquainted with.